mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## TF2 crashing on a custom map

-If TF2 is crashing to desktop after a custom map loading or after picking a class on a custom map, enter `mat_phong 1` in console.
+If TF2 is crashing to desktop after a custom map loading or after picking a class on a custom map, add `mat_phong 1` to your `autoexec.cfg`.
 The crashes are caused by lightmapped props and phong must be enabled to allow the map to load properly.
 All Valve maps except for `rd_asteroid` don't use lightmapped props.
 More information at [TF2Maps](https://tf2maps.net/threads/guide-prop-lightmaps.24682/).

 ## Item panels are taking too long to load

-Add `tf_time_loading_item_panels .0005` to `user/autoexec.cfg`.
+Add `tf_time_loading_item_panels .0005` to `autoexec.cfg`.

 ## Players' sprays are not working even with the module enabled